Bucks resume NBA playoffs after sparking historic stoppage - WHIZ News

 Matthews said he was putting on his uniform shorts about 20 minutes before the game was set to begin Wednesday when the Bucks decided they wouldn’t play.
 The Magic were already on the court warming up.

+“Obviously there’s consequences that happen with not going out there and as a team we decided to forfeit the game, but I did not even second-guess what I was doing even for a second,” Bucks star Giannis Antetokounmpo said.
+“As I said, I love G-Hill, I love Sterling.
+I’m proud of my teammates, everyone, that we were able to be in the right side of history.”

+Antetokounmpo said he had experienced racism growing up in Greece, but didn’t understand the fear Blacks feel in the U.S. until his rookie season.
+Former Bucks forward Caron Butler, who grew up in Wisconsin, told him to pull down the hood of his sweatshirt whenever he was walking late at night.

-He said the Bucks were prepared to forfeit, which would have trimmed their series lead to 3-2.
-But the Magic refused to accept it and NBA players stood behind the Bucks, even though some were frustrated the Bucks acted alone without consulting them.
+The Magic refused to accept the forfeit and NBA players stood behind the Bucks, even though some were frustrated the Bucks acted alone without consulting them.

 Matthews apologized for that but said the aftermath has confirmed for the Bucks that they made the right decision.